mmomtchev/rlayers/README.md

 As of March 2022, SSR support is stale and I am not working on it anymore.

+### Google Maps API Support

+The Google Maps API is not open and although it is now supported out-of-the-box by OpenLayers starting from version 9.0, it requires a paid subscription (with an eventual trial period).
+Adding Google Maps support is not possible unless someone is willing to sponsor it.

 ## API

 You can browse the full documentation at <https://mmomtchev.github.io/rlayers/api>.